appsembler/xblock-video/README.md

 ## Usage

-To embed a video simply copy & paste it's URL into a `Video URL` field.
+To embed a video simply copy & paste its URL into a `Video URL` field.

 Sample supported video URLs: